chicagopython/chipy.org/k8s/README.md

 #### (2) Install the Nginx ingress

-You can install the Nginx Ingress server via Helm as below.
-Here, we customize some of the variable inputs using the `--set` flags, so we can tune it for kind.
+You can install the Nginx Ingress Controller via Helm as below.
+Here, we customize some of the variable inputs using the `--set` Helm flags, so we can tune it for kind.

 ```bash
 helm install ingress-nginx-release ingress-nginx \